See the following topics for information about Oracle Data Guard installation:

 Install the Oracle Enterprise Edition or Personal Edition database software on each location you expect to include in broker configurations.
 You must install a compatible version of Cloud Control if you want to use the graphical user interface for Oracle Data Guard.

 In addition, to use fast-start failover you must install DGMGRL and run the observer software.
-Oracle recommends running observers on computer systems that are separate from the primary and standby systems.
-To install DGMGRL on an observer computer, use one of the methods described in the following list:
+Oracle recommends running the observer on a computer system that is separate from the primary and standby systems.
+To install DGMGRL on the observer computer, use one of the methods described in the following list:

 This installation includes DGMGRL but it does not include the Cloud Control agent.
-This allows you to manage observer processes using DGMGRL commands, but not Cloud Control.
+This allows you to manage the observer using DGMGRL commands but not Cloud Control.
 (The Cloud Control agent can be installed separately.)

-This installation includes DGMGRL and the Cloud Control agent, allowing you to manage observer processes using Cloud Control or DGMGRL commands.
+This installation includes DGMGRL and the Cloud Control agent, allowing you to manage the observer using Cloud Control or DGMGRL commands.

 The primary and standby databases must be using the same version of Oracle Database and each can be installed in either a single-instance or multi-instance environment.
 The database must be licensed for Oracle Enterprise Edition or Personal Edition.

 You must use a server parameter file (SPFILE) to ensure the broker can persistently reconcile values between broker properties and any related initialization parameter values.
 See Configurable (Changeable) Properties for more information.

 If any of the databases in the configuration is an Oracle RAC database, you must configure the server parameter file (SPFILE) appropriately for use in an Oracle RAC environment.